 On October 30, 2022, all 1.2.x versions of the Splunk Data Stream Processor will reach its end of support date.
 See the Splunk Software Support Policy for details.

 Connecting Microsoft Azure Monitor to your DSP pipeline

-The Microsoft Azure Monitor connector will be deprecated soon.
+The Microsoft Azure Monitor connector is planned for deprecation.
 See the Release Notes for more information.

 To connect to Azure Monitor as a data source, you must complete the following tasks:

 - Create a connection that allows DSP to access your Azure Monitor data.
 See Create a DSP connection to Microsoft Azure Monitor.